grisha/mod_python/Doc/tutorial.rst

 :dfn:`generic` handler.
 The default Apache action for this handler is to read the file and send it to the client.
 Most applications you will write will override this one handler.
-To see all the possible handlers, refer to Section :ref:`directives` Apache Directives ZZZ.
+To see all the possible handlers, refer to Section :ref:`directives`.

 .. _tut-what-it-do: